What is External Pentest and How to Do It?

 Vulnerabilities flagged by Astra’s pentest scanner

-Other than Astra’s pentest scanner, here are some tools (in no particular order) that come in handy during this process:
+Other than Astra’s pentest scanner, here are some pentesting tools (in no particular order) that come in handy during this process:

 4. Reporting & Remediation